francois-rd/coma/docs/source/tutorials/examples/serialization.rst

 .. note::

-    By default, ``coma`` automatically adds the :obj:`--config-path` flag through the :obj:`parser_hook` of :func:`~coma.core.initiate.initiate`.
+    By default, ``coma`` automatically adds the :obj:`--config-path` flag through the default :obj:`parser_hook` of :func:`~coma.core.initiate.initiate`.
     Specifically, a flag of the form :obj:`--{config_id}-path` is added for each global and local config, where :obj:`{config_id}` is the corresponding config identifier.

-Now we have two competing files.
+Now we have two competing config files.
 Let's modify each one to distinguish them:

 .. code-block:: yaml
     :emphasize-lines: 1